janetvanbilsen/Twitter-Mining-Raspberry_Pi/README.md

       * [Crontab](#crontab)
 <!--te-->

 ## Introduction ##
 This README file describes the dataset of the final year project by Janet van Bilsen.

+## Installation ##
+To install the project, either:
+* Clone this Github repository
+* Download the master branch zip file.

 ## Usage ##